This album was recorded and produced in Glasgow and in addition to the orchestra

 From Van Heek's original short film script seven themes or acts were identified, inspiring seven musical ideas, composed and orchestrated by Lindsay.
 The libretto was then written by PJ Moore, taking inspiration both from the original story and also from the fresh orchestral soundscape.
 The music was made available to the film team prior to filming and during subsequent editing of the footage.
 The music was subsequently influenced by the resultant film footage and story that emerged through the editing process.
 A symbiosis.

-Some audio samples below.
+Some audio samples will load below.

 Photo Credits: Poolside - George Geddes, Orchestra - Melanie Sims and Emma Lindsay.